Inpatient vs Outpatient Hospitalization

 • Intensive Care Unit (ICU) charges

-• Prosthetics and other equipment/devices implanted internally during a surgery
+• Cost of prosthetics and other equipment/devices implanted internally during surgery

 People also read: Can Health Insurance be Claimed in Less than 24 Hours?

 A health insurance policy covers outpatient treatment expenses only if it comes with the OPD benefit.
-While some plans may have an in-built OPD cover, others may offer it as an add-on benefit.
-As part of the OPD benefit, the insurance company will pay for the outpatient medical expenses incurred on:
+While some plans may have an in-built OPD cover, others may offer it as an add-on cover or rider on payment of an additional premium.
+As part of the OPD benefit, the insurance company will pay for the OPD expenses incurred on:

 • Doctor consultations

-• Diagnostic tests, such as X-rays, blood tests, CT scans, MRI, etc.
+• Diagnostic tests, such as X-rays, blood tests, CT scans, MRIs, etc.

 • Dental procedures and surgeries, such as cavity removal, root canal treatment, tooth extraction, etc.